kivo360/conlock/README.md

 import redis

 item_key = 'd59be26104f84fca8dc78dbdf8d64763'
+# You might want to use environment variables in your project.
 r = redis.StrictRedis(host='localhost', port=6379, db=0)

 # Conditional Lock checks that all of the following conditions are true before allowing usage